 The university's faculty possess outstanding academic credentials.
 Furthermore, many are or have been practicing professionals of note.
 In terms of faculty composition, North Americans have the highest representation of any national group.

 AUD's multi-complex facility has been conceived with the objective of supporting the university's programs (both academic and extra-curricular) to an American standard.
 The campus surroundings include Dubai Internet City and Media City.
-This reflects HH Sheikh Mohammed Bin Rashid Al Maktoum's vision for Dubai as the technological hub of the Middle East, together with the university's role as a technological reference point.

 AUD GOVERNING BOARD